MarcAlx/gb/README.md

 1. Finalize GBKit (`./packages/GBKit`) (MBC, APU...)

+2. Finalize GBUIKit (`./packages/GBKit`) (Keyboard support for macCatalyst,...)

-2. Release GBKit (`./packages/GBKit`) as a standalone Swift Package (with its own git) read to use in any Swift emulator project.
+3. Release GBKit (`./packages/GBKit`) as a standalone Swift Package (with its own git) read to use in any Swift emulator project.

-3. Release GBUIKit (`./packages/GBUIKit`) as a standalone Swift Package (with its own git) read to use in any Swift emulator project.
+4. Release GBUIKit (`./packages/GBUIKit`) as a standalone Swift Package (with its own git) read to use in any Swift emulator project.

+5. Add support for GBC

-4. Create another front-end based on [SDL](https://www.libsdl.org) via [SwiftSDL](https://github.com/KevinVitale/SwiftSDL)
+6. Create another front-end based on [SDL](https://www.libsdl.org) via [SwiftSDL](https://github.com/KevinVitale/SwiftSDL)

-5. Restore supports for [Swift Playgrounds](https://www.apple.com/fr/swift/playgrounds/) implies to reference GBKit and GBUIKit as dependencies.
+7. Restore supports for [Swift Playgrounds](https://www.apple.com/fr/swift/playgrounds/) implies to reference GBKit and GBUIKit as dependencies.

 ## Screenshots